telerik/winforms-docs/commandbar/structure.md

 ## RadCommandBar

-The RadCommandBarElement object represents the overall area of the form occupied by the Telerik RadCommandBar.
+The __RadCommandBarElement__ object represents the overall area of the form occupied by the Telerik __RadCommandBar__.

+>caption Fig.2 RadCommandBarElement

 ![commandbar-structure 001](images/commandbar-structure001.png)

 ## CommandBarRowElement

-The CommandBarRowElement object represents a horizontal or vertical line within the RadCommandBarElement where individual strip elements are displayed.
+The __CommandBarRowElement__ object represents a horizontal or vertical line within the __RadCommandBarElement__ where individual strip elements are displayed.

+>caption Fig.3 CommandBarRowElement

 ![commandbar-structure 002](images/commandbar-structure002.png)

 ## CommandBarStripElement

-The CommandBarStripElement object represents an individual toolstrip within a CommandBarRowElement.
-Descendants of the RadCommandBarBaseItem are arranged within a particular CommandBarStripElement.
+The __CommandBarStripElement__ object represents an individual toolstrip within a __CommandBarRowElement__.
+Descendants of the __RadCommandBarBaseItem__ are arranged within a particular __CommandBarStripElement__.

+>caption Fig.4 CommandBarStripElement

 ![commandbar-structure 003](images/commandbar-structure003.png)

 ## RadCommandBarBaseItem descendants

-Individual items on the CommandBarStripElement are represented by a variety of elements.
+Individual items on the __CommandBarStripElement__ are represented by a variety of elements.
 These include:

 * CommandBarLabel